Alex-Gurung/PythonSpeechRecognition/README.md

 ###Forecast
 In order to find forecast information, you need the forecast.io python library, found here: [Forecast.io](https://pypi.python.org/pypi/python-forecastio/) Make sure to register for an api key, which you can do for free [here](https://developer.forecast.io/).
 ##How to Run
 Simply run the python main.py file and follow the requests for speech input.
+Keep in mind that audio issues like a lack of speech clarity or surrounding noise will affect the accuracy of the speech recognition.